Skip to main content

 3 Key Insights from the “Information and Insider Intelligence” Webinar

-Driven by heightened international tensions and a growing competitive posture, today’s Operations and Intelligence leaders across government and commercial sectors face complex challenges in understanding and responding to China’s actions in a modern and productive geopolitical context.
+Driven by heightened international tensions and a growing competitive posture, today’s operations and intelligence leaders across government and commercial sectors face complex challenges in understanding and responding to China’s actions in a modern and productive geopolitical context.

 As these leaders contend with a variety of issues, publicly available information (PAI) is key to understanding intent and helping determine how to proceed in their decision-making.
 This important data is widely dispersed across the internet and is written in many languages other than Chinese.
 Making matters more complicated, the data is disorganized and often lacks the necessary context for proper decision-making on everything from China’s future microchip development to the country’s considerable foreign economic influence and assistance across multiple continents.